The Healing Power of Yoga

 Medical Disclaimer

-The information provided here is not a substitute for professional medical advice.
+The information provided here isn't a substitute for professional medical advice.
 Always consult with your healthcare provider before starting any new treatment or supplement.
-These statements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+These statements haven't been evaluated by the FDA and aren't intended to diagnose, treat, cure, or prevent any disease.

 Stay ahead of the curve